KazaiMazai/Puredux/Docs/PureduxSwiftUI.md

 ### What is PureduxStore?

-It's minilistic UDF architecture store implementation.
+It's minilistic MVI architecture state store implementation.
-More details can be found [here](https://github.com/KazaiMazai/PureduxStore)
+More details can be found [PureduxStore Docs](Docs/PureduxStore.md)

 ### How to connect view to store?